Suggested links

 Potential Obstacles to Getting Hired After Rehab

 Entering the job market after rehab can present several challenges.
-Knowing these potential roadblocks and having a plan can increase your chances of finding the right job for yourself and your recovery goals.
+Knowing these potential roadblocks and having a plan can increase your chances of finding the right job for you and your recovery goals.

 Here are some obstacles to getting hired after rehab and what you can do about them: